microsoft/Reference-Guide-For-Quantum-Computing-A-Microsoft-Garage-Project/HOWTO.md

 **Installing Jupyter Notebook to optimize working with this repo**

-While using the Microsoft quantum community book you might notice some discrepancies in rendering equations.
-To prevent this use Jupyter Notebooks locally.
-Use the following instructions to do so:
+While using _Reference Guide for Quantum Computing, a Microsoft Garage project_ you might notice some discrepancies in rendering equations in different IDEs and on GitHub.
+For a smooth experience, use Jupyter Notebooks locally, following the below instructions:

 ## Requirements: